nginxinc/nginx-azure-workshops/labs/lab11/readme.md

 1. *IMPORTANT: Save your License Key safely* Click the `copy button` next to the License key, and paste it somewhere safe to save it.  *It is only displayed here, one time only.*  If you lose it, you can create a new one, but will then need to download a new GeoIP.conf file.

 1. Click the `Download Config`, and also save this file somewhere safe.
-This is the `GeoIP.conf` file that will be used by Nginx to contact MaxMind and update the GeoIP database on your Nginx instance.
+This is the `GeoIP.conf` file that will be used by NGINX to contact MaxMind and update the GeoIP database on your NGINX instance.

     ```nginx
     # GeoIP.conf file for `geoipupdate` program, for versions >= 3.1.1.